bbrown1867/rucos-rs/README.md

 ### Architecture

-The RuCOS `kernel` is a collection of `no_std` data structures.
+The [`rucos`](kernel) crate is a collection of `no_std` data structures.
 It has no platform specific or `unsafe` code.
 The `Kernel` struct is designed to be used as a singleton in an embedded application.

-The `kernel` would be difficult to use by itself, as the embedded application needs a mutable reference to the `Kernel` singleton in every task.
-This is where the "port specific" crate comes in (e.g. `cortex-m`).
-The port specific crate creates wrappers around the `kernel` APIs, dealing with platform specific details (e.g. stack initialization) and handling the `Kernel` singleton in a safe way (e.g. disabling interrupts).
+The `rucos` crate would be difficult to use alone, as the embedded application needs a mutable reference to the `Kernel` singleton in every task.
+This is where the "port specific" crate comes in (e.g. [`rucos-cortex-m`](cortex-m)).
+The port specific crate creates wrappers around the `Kernel` APIs, dealing with platform specific details (e.g. stack initialization) and handling the `Kernel` singleton in a safe way (e.g. disabling interrupts).

 ### Getting Started